newrelic-experimental/infra-lab-instruqt-track/04-discover-root-cause/assignment.md

   usage
 notes:
 - type: text
-  contents: Immediately after instrumenting your hosts with our infrastructure agent,
-    you saw CPU issue affecting your host.
-Fortunately, you can use infrastructure monitoring to discover the root cause of the issue and start mitigating it.
+  contents: Immediately after instrumenting your hosts with our infrastructure agent, you saw a CPU issue affecting your host.
+Fortunately, you can use infrastructure monitoring to discover the root cause of the issue.
 tabs:
 - title: host 1
   type: terminal